archivecoderzero/liri-node-app/README.md

  > OTHER RESULT :
 ![image](https://github.com/archivecoderzero/liri-node-app/blob/master/image/liri111.PNG)
-- Pulls from the random.txt , then run the command line and the on it .
+- I put another example, i edited the random.txt to "movie-this,The Avengers" and it still works